Borderline Personality Disorder Treatment & Self-Test

 What Is Borderline Personality Disorder?

-According to the National Education Alliance for Borderline Personality Disorder, it's a mental health disorder that causes the person to experience extreme mood swings and be unable to regulate their emotions.
-It also takes someone struggling with borderline personality disorder longer to return to normal after their mood swings one way or the other.
+According to the National Education Alliance for Borderline Personality Disorder, BPD is a mental health disorder that causes extreme mood swings and difficulty regulating emotions.
+It often takes longer for individuals with BPD to return to emotional baseline after intense shifts in mood.

-Borderline personality disorder can have a co-occurring disorder.
-This might include substance abuse disorder, where the person might use drugs or alcohol to regulate their emotions.
-It can also include other mental health disorders like depression, anxiety, and more.
+Borderline personality disorder is also frequently accompanied by co-occurring conditions.
+This may include substance use disorders, where individuals turn to drugs or alcohol to manage overwhelming emotions.
+It can also involve other mental health disorders like depression and anxiety, among others.

 Signs and Symptoms of Borderline Personality Disorder

-Here are some of the signs and symptoms of BPD:
+Here are some common signs and symptoms of BPD:

-• Low self-worth, including feelings of guilt or a focus on personal shortcomings.
+- Low self-worth, including feelings of guilt or fixation on personal flaws

-• Impulsive and risky behaviors, such as unprotected sex and spending money they don't have
+- Impulsive and risky behaviors, such as reckless spending or unsafe sex

 Long-Term Effects of Borderline Personality Disorder